Friday, March 31, 2017

 I've never been a circus fanatic but there's something so sad about the end of this tradition.
 I know, it's kinda creepy and the opposite of PC.
 But it was a big deal before the advent of continual palm-held entertainment, something that linked the generations: my parents went, they took us and then they took my kids.

 I wondered in my last circus post if this institution would be around in 20 years.
 I was off by 18.
-In little more than a month, it will be the end for the Greatest Show on Earth.
+In little more than a month, it will be the end of the Greatest Show on Earth.

 Thursday, March 23, 2017